 CFD

-Computational Fluid Dynamics (CFD) simulations performed with the open source SU2 flow code and other custom-written codes.
+Computational Fluid Dynamics (CFD) simulations performed with the open source SU2 CFD code [1] and other custom-written codes in C++.

 ONERA case

 Two-dimensional simulation of the ONERA bump performed on a structured mesh with the k-ω SST turbulence model.
-The Roe Riemann solver is used to evaluate the convective fluxes and the MUSCL approach is used to provide 2-nd order accuracy in space.
+The Roe scheme is used for discretisation of the convective fluxes and the MUSCL approach is used to provide 2-nd order accuracy in space in combination with the Venkatakrishnan slope limiter.
+A standard non-dimensionalisation is used where the reference pressure is chosen such that the non-dimensional free-sream velocity equals 1.
+The results from the 2D simulations were compaired against the experiments reported in [5].

 IMP case

 Two-dimensional simulation of the IMP normal shock experiment performed on a structured mesh with the k-ω SST turbulence model.
-The Roe Riemann solver is used to evaluate the convective fluxes and the MUSCL approach is used to provide 2-nd order accuracy in space.
+The Roe scheme is used for discretisation of the convective fluxes and the MUSCL approach is used to provide 2-nd order accuracy in space in combination with the Venkatakrishnan slope limiter.
+A standard non-dimensionalisation is used where the reference pressure is chosen such that the non-dimensional free-sream velocity equals 1.
+The results from the 2D simulations were compaired against the experiments reported in [6-8].

 FVM for 1D advection equation